 If you’re thinking of popping into Lake Tekapo for a day and heading off, I’m hoping this post will change your plans…

-There are plenty more things to do in Lake Tekapo than a simple snapshot of the opaque blue waters and then moving on to to the next spot.
+There are plenty more things to do in Lake Tekapo than a simple snapshot of the milky blue waters and then moving on to the next spot.

-Exploring the Things to Do in Lake Tekapo
+Exploring the Best Things to Do in Lake Tekapo

 1. Hop in a 4WD to Private Scenic Views